freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-086.md

 ## Description
 <section id='description'>

-Now apply the `address` class to the `p` element containing the address.
+The menu text `CAMPER CAFE` has a different space from the top than the address at the bottom of the menu.
+This is due to the browser having some default top margin for the `h1` element.

+Change the top margin of the `h1` element to `0` to remove all the top margin.

 </section>